holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 #### Compile

-!!! tip "Run `hc` and `holochain` from root directory"
+!!! tip "Run `hc` and `holochain` from root directory."
-    All `hc` and `holochain` commands should be run from the project root (ie. `cc_tuts/`).
-    Except of course `hc init` because the root doesn't exist at this point.
+    All `hc` and `holochain` commands should be run from the project root (e.g., `cc_tuts/`), except of course `hc init`, because the root doesn't exist at this point.

-It's an always good to frequently compile your app.
-That way you catch any mistakes early on.
+It's always good to frequently compile your app to catch any mistakes early on.

 Give it a go by asking `hc` to package your app: